sedcakmak/Activity-Feed/README.md

 # Activity-Feed
 This project is done as a part of Dribbble Activity Feed Challenge of Le Wagon Coding Bootcamp.
-I experimented several components which were not required by the original challenge:
+I experimented with several components which were not required by the original challenge:

 * In this project, I gave more attention to responsive web design: I added different user experience for the mobile and tablet version.
 (I made the notification alert visible on mobile and tablet, I also changed the structure of the mobile portrait version)